panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 (param1, param2, ..., paramN) => { ... }
 ```

-The arrow function can be greatly shortened: when it has one parameter you can omit the parentheses `param => { ... }`, and when it has one statement you can omit the curly braces `param => statement`.
+The arrow function can be shortened: when it has one parameter you can omit the parentheses `param => { ... }`, and when it has one statement you can omit the curly braces `param => statement`.

 `this` and `arguments` inside of an arrow function are resolved lexically, meaning that they're taken from the outer function scope.